Health technology assessment: United Kingdom

-The United Kingdom's National Institute for Health and Care Research (NIHR) runs several research programmes which may be viewed as falling into the realm of Health Technology Assessment.
+The United Kingdom's National Institute for Health and Care Research (NIHR) runs several research programmes that may be viewed as falling into the realm of Health Technology Assessment.
 Of particular note is the NIHR Health Technology Assessment programme, its longest running, which undertakes both conventional HTA in the form of Evidence Synthesis and modelling, and evidence generation with a large portfolio of pragmatic RCTs and cohort studies.
 The programme's research is regularly published in NIHR's journal Health Technology Assessment.

 Also in the UK, the Multidisciplinary Assessment of Technology Centre for Healthcare carries out HTA in collaboration with the health service, the NHS and various industrial partners.
 MATCH is organised into four themes addressing key HTA topics including Health Economics, Tools for Industry, User Needs and Procurement and Supply chain.